-Skanska UK is to trial on site DAQRI Smart Helmets – industrial grade wearable technology that provides users with instant and relevant information, overlaid on their line of sight.
+Skanska UK is to trial the DAQRI Smart Hard Hat on-site – industrial grade wearable technology that provides users with instant and relevant information, overlaid on their line of sight.

 Skanska is the first UK contractor to become part of DAQRI’s early adopter programme, building on the relationship that has grown between Skanska and DAQRI over recent years.